matey-0/Reynard/ublock/ublock-filterlists.md

 # Filterlists I use
 ### Note: Enabling all lists is probably overkill, especially with hard mode.
-However, I've noticed no breakage, and my experience has been only positive.
+The uBlock Developers do warn about conflicting rules, however I've noticed no breakage, and my experience has been only positive.
 YMMV.

 Built-In:
 <img width="1004" height="508" alt="image" src="https://github.com/user-attachments/assets/d7ede2c7-e2bf-4995-b267-862e532a75ad" />